MultiSafepay/docs/content/faq/testing/status-change-notification.md

 ## Status change notification

-The status of an order can change for many reasons.
+The status of an transaction can change for many reasons.
 Payments being received or reversed and chargebacks are a few examples.
-Each time this happens, MultiSafepay will send a notification to your system with the transaction ID.
+Each time this happens, MultiSafepay will send a notification to your system with the **transaction ID**.
 The URL that MultiSafepay sends this notification to can be configured in two places.

 The first place checked is the request when initiating an order.
-If there is no Notification URL provided when initiating an order, the default Notification URL set in [MultiSafepay Control](https://merchant.multisafepay.com/) will be used.
+If there is no notification URL provided when initiating an order, the default **notification URL** set in [MultiSafepay Control](https://merchant.multisafepay.com/) will be used.

-You can check within [MultiSafepay Control](https://merchant.multisafepay.com/) to see if we were able to successfully connect and send a notification to your system in the Offline Actions section.
-This information can be seen in the MultiSafepay test environment and MultiSafepay Control:
+You can check in your [MultiSafepay Control](https://merchant.multisafepay.com/) to see if we were able to successfully connect and send a notification to your system in the **Offline Actions** section.
+This information can be seen in the MultiSafepay test environment and MultiSafepay Control.
+To access the **Offline Actions** section, follow these steps:

 1. Log into the **MultiSafepay test environment** or **MultiSafepay Control**.
 2. Navigate to **Transactions** → **Transaction overview**.